Andrew Hastie: China

+Hastie has expressed concern about the freedom of Australian universities and media institutions.
+He stated in his maiden speech that "freely formed associations are the basis of Australian society and are the fullest expression of self-government".

-In August 2019, Hastie wrote an opinion article, "We Must See China with Clear Eyes" for The Sydney Morning Herald and The Age newspapers, where he stated that "Communist China", rather than Islamic terrorism, would be the real security concern of the 21st century.
+Hastie's concerns regarding Australia maintaining its sovereignty in the face of China's rising power in the region led him to form the Parliamentary Friends of Democracy with Labor senator Kimberley Kitching.
+In August 2019, he wrote an opinion article, "We Must See China with Clear Eyes" for The Sydney Morning Herald and The Age newspapers, where he stated "Communist China", rather than Islamic terrorism, would be the real security concern of the 21st century.
 The piece was criticised by the Chinese Embassy in Australia, who denounced the remarks as reflecting a "Cold War mentality", while Western Australian Premier Mark McGowan accused Hastie of "threatening WA jobs with extreme and inflammatory language."
 Conversely, Hastie received praise from fellow Liberal MPs Dave Sharma and Peter Dutton, and Professor Clive Hamilton.
-The embassy disinvited him on a planned study trip with several colleagues to China with the China Matters think tank, stating: “We strongly deplore the Australian federal MP Andrew Hastie's rhetoric on ‘China threat’ which lays bare his Cold-War mentality and ideological bias.
-We urge certain Australian politicians to take off their ‘colored lens’ and view China's development path in an objective and rational way.
+The Chinese embassy disinvited him from a planned study trip with several colleagues to China with the China Matters think tank, stating: "We strongly deplore the Australian federal MP Andrew Hastie's rhetoric on 'China threat' which lays bare his Cold-War mentality and ideological bias.
+We urge certain Australian politicians to take off their 'colored lens' and view China's development path in an objective and rational way.
 They should make efforts to promote mutual trust between China and Australia, instead of doing the opposite."
-In November 2019, Wang Liqiang, a self-proclaimed former Chinese intelligence operative who defected to Australia, drew public support from Hastie, then chair of the Parliamentary Joint Committee on Intelligence and Security.
-Hastie referred to Wang as a "friend of democracy" and argued that "anyone who is willing to assist us in defending our sovereignty deserves our protection".
-He urged the Australian government to grant Wang protection, framing Wang's disclosures about Chinese interference as being in Australia's national interest.

 In May 2020, Hastie was one of 20 Australian politicians to sign a letter condemning the "comprehensive assault on [Hong Kong's] autonomy, rule of law and fundamental freedoms", in response to a "new legal framework and enforcement mechanism".
-He was one of a number of backbenchers who pushed for added restrictions on foreign investment of Australian companies.
-Hastie argued that such purchases are part of wider political warfare conducted by the Chinese Communist Party.
+He was one of a number of backbenchers who pushed for added restrictions on foreign investment in Australian companies.
+Hastie argued such purchases are part of wider political warfare conducted by the Chinese Communist Party.

-On 4 June 2020, the 31st anniversary of the Tiananmen Square Massacre, Hastie joined a group of nineteen other politicians from eight countries and the European Parliament to form the Inter-Parliamentary Alliance on China.
-He was a strong supporter of the Turnbull government's decision to prevent Huawei from providing 5G services in Australia.